Glossary

 For example, Chinese culture and language seminars, disaster appeal events, Dragon Boat tournaments, Lunar New Year and Mid-Autumn Festival events, Tiananmen Square Massacre memorial services, as well as discussions, fares, festivities, panels, and workshops, etc.

-Closely engaged entities
+Closely engaged

 For example, communication between the two bodies is frequently conducted through established channels, and works to serve purposes such as facilitating personnel exchanges, work placements and internships, workshops, forums and speaker events, as well as advising/instructing on the content of events, materials, and memberships.